ffdev-info/jsonid/README.md

 ## Function

-JSON borrows from the Python approach to ask forgiveness rather than permission to attempt to open every object it scans and see if it parses as JSON.
+`jsonid` borrows from the Python approach to ask forgiveness rather than permission (EAFP) to attempt to open every object it scans and see if it parses as JSON.
 If it doesn't we move along.
 If it does, we then have an opportunity to identify the characteristics of the JSON we have opened.

+Python being high-level also provides an easier path to processing files and parsing JSON quickly with very little other knowledge required of the underlying data structure.

 ## Why?